 - Professional opinions from medical experts

 Our goal as we gather evidence is to form an airtight case that establishes the party(s) at fault for your injury.
+Our team will conduct an investigation to discover all the facts that led to your malpractice claim.
+We begin by establishing the four elements of negligence.

 Meeting the Requirements for Medical Malpractice